Athou/GeekBot/README.md

 There are also basic commands like Google Web and Images search, Wikipedia search, Youtube title fetching when linking a video, Horoscope, RSS Fetching, IMGUR images mirroring, and much more.

-All commands are available in the be.hehehe.geekbot.commands and you can add your own.
+All commands are available in the be.hehehe.geekbot.commands package and you can add your own.

 Installation